ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 In addition to the policy types listed above, MCAS provides pre-configured policy templates that can be used to streamline policy development and enforcement.
 Custom policies can also be created by specifying a trigger

-#### Design Decisions

-The tables below describe the Policies design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 69 Policies Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---